Associate Professor of French

 PhD, University of California at Santa Barbara 2007

-As a scholar, Dr. Mathieu's research and publications focus on Seventeenth-Century French; and more specifically on the early modern novel and on rhetoric.
+As a scholar, Dr. Mathieu's research and publications focus on Seventeenth and Eighteenth-Century French; and more specifically on the early modern novel and on rhetoric.

 "Mme de Clèves modèle de bienséances: Lecture de La Princesse de Clèves à la lumière d'un traité de civilité."
 Submitted for publication in Cahiers du dix-septième.